 Experiments in multiple metals: blackened steel, stainless steel, brass

-We added a low garderobe near the elevator, the main entrance to the home, which delays your view of the staircase and provides a place to keep everyday items tidy.
+Upstairs we added a low garderobe near the elevator, the main entrance to the home, which delays your view of the staircase and provides a place to keep everyday items tidy.

-Upstairs, the master bathroom and kitchen have been simplified around the occupants’ daily rituals.
+The master bathroom and kitchen have been simplified around the occupants’ daily rituals.